 Hello, my name is Jordan Philyaw.
 I’m a San Diego based web developer.

 I graduated from San Diego State University in 2012 with a degree in Marketing.
 After college I joined GoFundMe as a Customer Happiness Agent, delivering empathetic customer support via email.
 At the time, the company had a 5-minute response time guarantee, so the work was incredibly fast-paced.
 I was promoted to Customer Happiness Lead, where I managed a team of agents.
 Outside of my core duties of mentoring my agents and helping customers, I became the go-to person to handle our complex scheduling needs to achieve a 5-minute response time with a small team.
 This, in addition to my knack for data analysis, led to my promotion to Operations Lead.
+After a couple years of increasing my data skills, I was promoted to Business Analyst.

-I’ve influenced the direction of both the product and internal tools by providing engineers and product managers with quantified and prioritized lists.
+I’ve influenced the direction of both the product and internal tools by providing engineers and product managers with quantified and prioritized recommendations.
 I use SQL and Looker (a data visualization/business intelligence platform) to create reporting on the questions customers write in about, business metrics, and agent performance.
 From there, I communicate findings and recommendations to the relevant stakeholders, which could be an agent, lead, engineer, product manager, or executive.

 Seeing the inner workings of the GoFundMe product and internal tools ignited my desire to learn how to code.